 There’s no point in having a website if no-one’s going to find it.
 Obviously you are going to have people who go directly to your website, but you will (hopefully) be getting people coming to your site via search engines.
 These are people who you most likely don’t know and are looking on the internet for a product or service like the one that you are offering.
 In order for your site to appear at the top of Google’s search list, you need to make sure that your site meets specific criteria from Google.
 You should think about the content of the site and consider writing blog posts, talking about different aspects of your business, keeping it useful and informative as this will help with your ranking.

 Another good way of getting visitors to your site is through social media.
 If you already have a Facebook or Twitter account, you can add links to your website from here.
 You might be surprised at just how effective social media is.
-If you’d like to brush up on the social landscape then view Spitfire’s Social Report.

 If you’re going to do any marketing, it’s much more effective to market to people who have already shown an interest in you.
 Add a section to your website where people can join up for a newsletter or give away something for free (an e-book, product taster or a free consultation for example).